LOOSE-LIPS/loose-lips-2.0/src/routes/blog/do-the-du-illusions-ep/index.md

 banner:
   - imported/do-the-du-illusions-ep/image1020.jpeg
 description: >-
-  In all honesty, I hadn&rsquo;t heard of Do The Du until I was sent this record.
+  In all honesty, I hadn;t heard of Do The Du until I was sent this record.
 As many of my friends know I almost accidentally consume knowledge (especially in terms of Music) with great ease, often causing borderline annoyance because I have usually heard tracks they send me to listen to.
 So naturally I was [...]Read More...
 published: true
 tags: review
 featured: false